World

 What is “ATS” in NBA betting?

-Chances are you’re already familiar with the NBA odds and the “point spread” which has become part of mainstream sports culture since it was introduced in the 1940s.
-In case this is your first go-around, the point spread (or just “spread” for short) takes the betting favorites for each matchup and assigns them a certain number of points they have to win by in order to “cover” the spread and pay out their supporters.
+The point spread (or just “spread” for short) takes the betting favorites for each matchup and assigns them a certain number of points that they have to win by to “cover” the spread and pay out the sports bettors that backed them.

 Understanding the ATS Standings